Eslam-Rizk/Elite-DriveGuard/README.md

 2. Abdullah Ahmed
 3. Adham Fawzy
 4. Amr Ghalab
-who have helped make this project possible.
+who have helped make this project possible, and also to Eng.
+Ahmed Abdelghafar whose FOTA code was customized to meet project's specifications.

 ## Contact